Herat: Modern history (1500-2023)

 Herat received damage during the Soviet–Afghan War, especially its western side.
 The province as a whole was one of the worst-hit.
-In April 1983, a series of Soviet bombings damaged half of the city and killed around 3,000 civilians, described as "extremely heavy, brutal and prolonged".
-Ismail Khan was the leading mujahideen commander in Herat fighting against the Soviet-backed government.
+In April 1983, a series of Soviet bombings damaged half of the city and killed an estimated 3,000 civilians, which was described in an article by the Christian Science Monitor as "extremely heavy, brutal and prolonged".
+Ismail Khan was the leading mujahideen commander in Herat fighting against the Soviet-backed Afghan government.

-After the communist government's collapse in 1992, Khan joined the new government and he became governor of Herat Province.
+After President Mohammad Najibullah resigned in 1992, Khan joined the Islamic State of Afghanistan and became governor of Herat Province.
 The city was relatively safe and it was recovering and rebuilding from the damage caused in the Soviet–Afghan War.
 However, on 5 September 1995, the city was captured by the Taliban without much resistance, forcing Khan to flee.
 Herat became the first Persian-speaking city to be captured by the Taliban.
 The Taliban's strict enforcement of laws confining women at home and closing girls' schools alienated Heratis who are traditionally more liberal and educated, like the Kabulis, than other urban populations in the country.
 Two days of anti-Taliban protests occurred in December 1996 which was violently dispersed and led to the imposition of a curfew.
 In May 1999, a rebellion in Herat was crushed by the Taliban, who blamed Iran for causing it.